 Also known as Coral Fountain, or Firecracker Plant, this one is a native of Mexico, so it’s highly adapted to living here in the Valley.

 You’ll find the plant’s fine texture and graceful, weeping habit a lovely addition anywhere in your yard that doesn’t get direct sun in the summer – even when it’s out of bloom.
 But if you give this one optimum conditions, it will flower year around, though the heaviest blooming takes place in summer and fall.

 Fertilize and water regularly to keep it in prime condition.
 Be sure to give it good drainage too, and prune it back in the spring.
 It’s quite shrubby for a perennial.
 The plant grows 3′ wide with stems that reach 3′ long, but since they arch and droop, it will not be that tall.

 Russelia is winter-hardy here, tolerating temperatures down to 32 degrees.
 If the temps drop below freezing, it will die back to the ground.
 However, when the weather warms, the plant will recreate itself from the roots.
 So, in some locations it behaves more like a perennial than a shrub.

 3) Mirabilis multiflora

-Plant it in part shade with well draining soil.
-It reaches 18″ tall and 3-4′ wide, but over time growing under perfect conditions it can spread out to an amazing 9′ wide mass, or larger.
+Plant it in part shade with well-draining soil.
+It reaches 18″ tall and 3-4′ wide, but growing under perfect conditions it can slowly spread out to an amazing 9′ wide mass, or larger.
 Technically, this is a tuber plant, and it dies back to the ground in winter.

 It will deal with no irrigation, but it’s at its best with moisture assistance, giving you more blooming and a plant more suited to home landscaping.
 In summer put it on a weekly irrigation schedule, and cut it back to once a month in the winter.
 To maintain a tight full habit, shear in late fall.